 The Oregon Department of Human Services provides water quality monitoring, communicable disease monitoring and control, technical assistance, and laboratory support.
-Ongoing information regarding a public health emergency will be posted on the secure Health Alert Network website.
+Ongoing information regarding a public health emergency will be posted on the secure Health Alert Network website, and public information will be posted on the public access site at www.oregonhealthemergency.org

-The Public Health Division in the Department of Health, Housing, and Human Services (H3S) has EMS and Radiation Protection Services staff on-call to respond to radiological emergencies; provide information to educate the public on radiation hazards and protective measures; and support follow-up investigations.
+The Public Health Division has EMS and Radiation Protection Services staff on-call to respond to radiological emergencies; provide information to educate the public on radiation hazards and protective measures; and support follow-up investigations.